EU Digital Single Market and Digital Economy Unit

 - liaise closely with the Minister of State with responsibility for e-Government;

-- strengthen engagement with the European Commission, the European Parliament, and Irish stakeholders; and
+- strengthen engagement with the European Commission, the European Parliament, the OECD and Irish stakeholders on the digital transformation agenda; and

 Inter-Departmental Committee on the DSM

 The key focus of the IDC is on ensuring effective whole-of-Government engagement with the EU DSM Strategy, particularly in terms of developing a coherent and coordinated approach to matters that cut across the responsibilities of individual Ministers, Departments and European Council formations.
 Relevant Ministers and Departments will continue to lead on the key files in their respective areas of responsibility.
 However, there is also acknowledgement that many of the files have cross-cutting implications.

 The IDC on DSM includes representatives from the Department of Business, Enterprise and Innovation (DBEI), IDA Ireland and the following other Government Departments:

 Representatives from the Departments concerned attend the IDC meetings to update Minister Breen on the latest developments relating to ongoing work on the digital agenda every two months.

 The E-Commerce Act 2000 is dealt with by the Department of Communications, Climate Action and Environment.

 The Department of Business, Enterprise and Innovation produces a Digital Single Market Bulletin which provides regular updates on key developments in relation to the digital transformation agenda in Ireland.

 National Digital Strategy